lightspeedwp/lsx-currencies/readme.txt

 == Works with the LSX Theme ==

-Our [theme](https://lsx.lsdev.biz/) works perfectly with the Currencies Extension.
+Our [theme](https://www.lsdev.biz/lsx/) works perfectly with the Currencies Extension.
 We are always updating our software to add functionality, and maintain latest security protocols.

-== Gutenberg Compatible Plugin ==

-Have you updated to the new WordPress Gutenberg editor?
-We've got you covered!
-The LSX Currencies Plugin has been optimized for the Gutenberg update.

 == It's free, and always will be. ==

-We’re firm believers in open source - that’s why the [LSX Currencies plugin](https://lsx.lsdev.biz/) is free, and that won't change.
+We’re firm believers in open source - that’s why the [LSX Currencies plugin](https://www.lsdev.biz/lsx/extensions/lsx-currencies/) is free, and that won't change.
 We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.

 == LSX Currencies Documentation ==

-[LSX Currencies Documentation](https://lsx.lsdev.biz/documentation/lsx-currencies/) has everything you need to use the plugin.
+[LSX Currencies Documentation](https://www.lsdev.biz/lsx/documentation/lsx-extensions/lsx-currencies/) has everything you need to use the plugin.

 The plugin offers paid and free API options: